H4HWV2011/msjarvis-public-docs/thesis/41-test-harness-and-continuous-validation.md

 Chapter 40 §40-B documents the 2026-03-13 remediation session that identified and resolved 10 architectural defects.
 Chapter 40 §40-C documents the March 18, 2026 security hardening
 session.
+Chapter 40 §40-H documents the March 25, 2026 consciousness pipeline sprint.
+This
-This chapter translates those fixes into repeatable tests that prevent regression, and adds the March 21, 2026 canonical integration test as the current regression baseline.
+chapter translates those fixes into repeatable tests that prevent regression, and adds the March 21, 2026 canonical integration test as the current regression baseline.

 ---

-## 41.2 Confirmed Service Port Map — March 22, 2026
+## 41.2 Confirmed Service Port Map — March 25, 2026

-The following port assignments are confirmed via direct container inspection as of March 22, 2026 and are the canonical reference for all test harness probes.
+The following port assignments are confirmed via direct container inspection as of March 25, 2026 and are the canonical reference for all test harness probes.
 All services are bound to `127.0.0.1` — zero `0.0.0.0` exposures (security hardening confirmed March 18, 2026).
 Tests referencing any other port for these services should be treated as stale.